One Year Later

-One year ago today, I was basking in the thrill of having FINALLY written a novel.
-A full length novel, that I loved and was proud of, with characters that I loved and related to, and a story line that I ... well, that I loved.
+One year ago today, I was basking in the thrill of having finally written a novel - a full-length novel that I loved and was proud of, with characters that I loved and related to, and a story line that I ... well, that I loved.

-One year ago today, I refreshed my KDP bookshelf like a maniac ALL DAY LONG, waiting for my book's status to switch to "live".
+One year ago today, I refreshed my KDP bookshelf like a maniac all day long, waiting for my book's status to switch to "live".

-But I say technically because there is a lot more to being an author than self-publishing one title.
+One year ago today, my childhood dream of becoming an author technically came true.
+But I say technically because there's a lot more to being an author than self-publishing one title.

-In the past twelve months, I have taken that first novel down, doubled it, and reintroduced it to the world.
+In the past twelve months, I've taken that first novel down, doubled it, and reintroduced it to the world.
 I now have five active titles, five novels made up of characters close to my heart and stories so completely personal that even I can't tell you how many times or how many ways they intersect with my real life.